I am a Zivver admin

 This section describes how to customize event logging, view recent logs and events or set up automated log digests by email.
 These functions are grouped under the Logging tab in the Synctool user interface.

 At Email Reporting set up an automated email report, so that you receive updates in your mailbox from Synctool synchronizations.
-Zivver recommends setting up email reporting as this notifies the administrator of any synchronisation errors without having to log in to the Synctool server to look for errors in the synchronisation logs.
+Zivver recommends setting up email reporting as this notifies the administrator of any synchronization errors without having to log in to the Synctool server to look for errors in the synchronization logs.

 You decide by checking the corresponding boxes if you only want to receive email reports in case of errors or every time the Synctool was run scheduled and unattended.